xtina-hx/MSA-project2/README.md

    With the use of the plugin, my blog/resume will be much safer to use and will block malicious traffic.
 It acts as a malware scanner and checks for spams, traffic and malicious codes.
 This plugin will also alert me if there are any issues with my security as well as scans for content, posts and comments on my website for malicious files.
 I choose this instead of Akismet Anti-Spam because it was able to do all the functions of Akismet Anti-Spam as well as additional features that Akismet Anti-Spam did not have.
 This plugin will act as my traffic manager and will check that my website is secure from any form of malicious users making the plugin very ideal to use.

+   Wordfence was further chosen to be a plugin in my website because in comparison to Malcare Security because WordFence is a server-side scanner making it more accurate to use than Malcare Security.
+Though Malcare Security has the necessary functions to identify traffic and malicious content and users, it is not convient to use as the setting are far more complicated and needs to be set properly for the plugin to function as the user wants.
+Thus, with the easy use of WordFence, I downloaded this for easy access to an accurate plugin that will provide security to my website.
 2. **Asset CleanUP: Page Speed Booster**

    Currently my website takes a while to load and star up therefore, with the use of this plugin it will be able to make my site load faster and minimise the amount of HTTP requests, preload CSS/JavaScript files to whilst minifying them as well.
 When creating a post I can instantly select what I want to reduce and what in the page I want to reduce down or pre-load.
 For this plugin, I only compressed the javascript because I noticed when I compress the CSS my layout of the blog/resume site changes and therefore, the outcome is not what I wanted.
 Thus, when I posted on my blog/resume site, the javascript was the only one that was compress.